nyph-infosec/daggerboard/CONTRIBUTING.md

 ### Suggestions and Enhancements

-For these requests please provide the following in your github issue:
+For these requests please provide the following in your [GitHub Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues):
 - Suggestion/Enhancement
 - Use case for the feature
+- Explain why this enhancement would be useful
 - Written example of how it should/could work

 ### Pull Requests

-To keep our processes structured for our maintainers and contributers:
+To keep the process structured for our maintainers and contributors, please follow these steps when submitting a pull request:
 1. Make sure you are clear in your descriptions
 2. Follow our formatting/style guides
 3. Provide tests if these are fixes/features/enhancements (as of now this is optional)

 ## Formatting/Style Guides